pantheon-systems/documentation/source/_docs/managing-wordpress-site-networks.md

 ---
 title: Managing WordPress Site Networks
-description: Learn how to use the Pantheon Workflow on Site Networks.
+description: Learn how to use the Pantheon Workflow on WordPress Site Networks.
 categories: [wordpress]
 tags: [code, wordpress-site-networks]
 ---